 Cubic Zirconia and Moissanite: Are they Fake Diamonds?

-Cubic Zirconia (CZ) is one of the fake diamonds available in the market.
+Cubic Zirconia (CZ) is one of the gemstones tagged as fake diamonds available in the market because its brilliance and fire resemble that of a diamond.
 It has an 8-8.5 hardness rating on the Mohs scale and is one of the diamond’s imitations.

 The CZ’s popularity is due to its cheap price but it scratches easily, thus, losing its brilliance over time.

 On the other hand, Moissanite may also look real to an average person’s eyes.
 It is the hardest among all the imitations with a 9.25 rating on the Mohs scale.